Heath Mason

 Heath Mason (born 1 June 2005) is an Australian professional rugby league footballer who plays as a for the Wests Tigers in the National Rugby League.

 Background

 Mason attended St. Gregory's college, being selected for the Australian Schoolboys team in 2023 alongside fellow Wests Tigers teammates Lachlan Galvin and Luke Laulilii.
 Mason signed with the Tigers until the end of 2025.

 Playing career

 In round 15 of the 2024 NRL season, Mason made his first grade debut for the Wests Tigers against the Gold Coast Titans at Leichhardt Oval in a 18-10 win.

 On 18 June 2025, Mason extended his contract with the Wests Tigers until the end of the 2026 season.

 Mason played seven games for the Wests Tigers in the 2025 NRL season as the club finished 13th on the table.

+Mason was limited to just five games for the Wests Tigers in the 2026 NRL season as the club finished 15th on the table.